giulianopz/programming/README.md

-## Useful links and resources for newbies in Java to learn the technology stack commonly used for backend web development:
+## Useful links and resources for newbies in Java to learn the technology stack commonly used for backend web development

 1. [Web Developer RoadMap](https://github.com/kamranahmedse/developer-roadmap)